nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 285
 00:16:44,667 --> 00:16:47,691
-[SPEAKER_02]: and his sprint, so it should be good now.
+[SPEAKER_02]: and the sprint, so it should be good now.

 286
 00:16:47,671 --> 00:16:53,563